BlackIQ/desktop/README.md

 # Desktop Wallpaper Changer

-As I hate default windows wallpapers, and don't have a good taste in choosing desktop wallpapers, I create a simple tiny script.
+As I hate default windows wallpapers, and don't have a good taste in choosing desktop wallpapers, I create a simple tiny tiny script.

 ## About